Intersubband electric dipole spin resonance in transition metal dichalcogenide heterobilayers: Microscopic Model

 For comparison, we also calculate the magnetic-dipole transition rate between subbands $W_{\downarrow\uparrow}^{\rm M}$ driven by the Zeeman coupling~\eqref{Zeeman}.
 Calculations show that the ratio of the electric-dipole to the magnetic-dipole transition rates

 Taking, for the sake of estimation, $p_{\downarrow\uparrow} =10^{-4}\ldots 10^{-3} m_0 (\gamma/\hbar)$, where $\gamma\approx 2$~eV\AA$=3\times 10^{7}$cm/s~is the parameter describing the interband velocity~\cite{2053-1583-2-2-022001} in TMDC monolayers and $\Delta_{SO}^c=20$~meV, we have $W_{\downarrow\uparrow}^{\rm EDSR}/W_{\downarrow\uparrow}^{\rm M} \sim 30\ldots 3000$, i.e., the electric-dipole transitions strongly dominate over the magnetic-dipole transitions.
 Reduction of $|p_{\downarrow\uparrow}|$, i.e., by reduction of $\alpha$, $\alpha'$ or $\gamma_{xz}$ which, in principle can be done by applying strain and variation of the chemical composition of the layers may somewhat reduce the role of the electric-dipole transitions.
-We note, however, that Eq.~\eqref{ratio} shows general possibility of dominant magnetic transitions for cases of $\Delta_{SO}c < 2c|p_{\downarrow\uparrow}|$.
+We note, however, that Eq.~\eqref{ratio} shows general possibility of dominant magnetic transitions for cases of ${\Delta_{SO}^c} < 2c|p_{\downarrow\uparrow}|$.

 The transition rate~\eqref{FGR:1} is calculated for the free electrons and can be observed in $n$-doped heterobilayers.
 If the intersubband transitions are studied in undoped case under the conditions of exciton photogeneration by additional optical illumination, Eq.~\eqref{FGR:1} can be used with natural replacements: the electron density $N_e$ should be replaced by the exciton density $N_{ex}$, the density of states $D$ should contain, instead of $m^*$, analogous combination of exciton translational masses, and $\Delta_{SO}^c$ should be replaced by the exciton `singlet-triplet' splitting $\Delta$ that contains additional contributions due to binding energy differences, the electron-hole exchange interaction, and, generally, light-matter interaction~\cite{ren2023control}.
+Recent experiments~\cite{wietekTHZ} have demonstrated `singlet-triplet' interexcitonic transitions by THz absorption in heterobilayers.
+It opens up a playground for studying EDSR in van der Waals heterostructures optically.

 Above we considered only single THz-photon processes where the rate of transitions is proportional to $|E_0|^2$, i.e., to the THz radiation intensity.
 At elevated intensities multiphoton processes can be of importance~\cite{ganichev_book,keldysh_ion}.
 The analysis of such effects is an interesting problem for the future.